isabella232/projects-data/hyperparameter_tuning/non_IID_setting/federated_library/README.md

 ### Description

 Metrics functions to be used with FedJAX.
+Currently contains implementation on mean squared error (MSE).

 ### Function